strvcom/docker-open-knowledge/lectures/session-1/README.md

 ### Why Docker?

+Less overhead - applications are rapidly deployed, patched and scaled

+Portability - apps deployed easily to multiple different operating systems and hardware platforms

+Consistent operations & environment - Docker provides tooling and a platform to manage the lifecycle of your containers in the same way, whether your environment is a local machine, in-house hosting or a cloud provider.

-Docker provides the ability to package and run an application in a loosely isolated environment called a container.
+Isolation - Docker provides the ability to package and run an application in a loosely isolated environment called a container.

-Docker provides fast and consistent delivery of your applications.

-Docker provides tooling and a platform to manage the lifecycle of your containers in the same way:

-* Application development and its supporting components
-* Application distribution and testing
-* Application deployment into production environment - this works in the same way whether your environment is a local machine, in-house hosting or a cloud provider

 ### DOCKER ARCHITECTURE